aphiria/aphiria/README.md

 If your controller method has a `void` return type, a 204 "No Content" response will be created automatically.

+If you need access to the current request, use `$this->request` within your controller method.

 <h3 id="headers">Headers</h3>

 Setting headers is simple, too: